A doctor, a banker, and a lawyer meet at a bar. Which one do you think moonlights as a talent acquisition professional?

 The seemingly obvious answer would be, “probably none of them,” right?
 One is busy saving people’s lives, another is saving people money, and the last one is keeping people out of trouble.
 None of them are recruiters.

 Or are they?

 The truth is, your workforce is an extension of your brand.
-And while official roles and job titles vary, all of your personnel have one very important thing in common: they represent your company around the clock.
+And while official roles and job titles vary, all of your employees have one very important thing in common: they represent your company around the clock.

 They each interact with their network of peers, who are in turn exposed to – and form an opinion of – your brand and whether or not they’d work for your company.
 In the example above, the doctor might rave about how great it is to work at his hospital, enticing the lawyer to go home and check out openings for legal counsel positions.

 So how do you go about unleashing the power of your people?
-What can you do to turn personnel into active and passionate talent ambassadors who work as an extension of your recruiting team?
+What can you do to turn employees into active and passionate talent ambassadors who work as an extension of your recruiting team?

 Start with these three tips:

 There’s a reason online customer reviews remain a leading indicator of sales performance: we tend to listen to – and base future decisions on – real experiences from real people.

 The world of talent acquisition is hardly different.
 Your candidates want to know what it’s like to work at your company, and they want to hear directly from the people who work there.

 Make sure you’re giving your colleagues the platform they need to share the stories your candidates crave.
 Have employees write blog posts highlighting their experiences at your company, sharing each post on your corporate social pages.